- EXPO & Packet Pick-up

 If you do not pick up your packet at the EXPO, you will not be able to run in your race.
 Packets will NOT be mailed.

 There WILL be race day packet pick-up for the We Are Houston 5K presented by Aramco and Chevron on January 16, 2021.

 Yes, but participants may only pick up ONE participant packet in addition to their own.
 There is a designated area on your final confirmation that allows you to release your packet to someone else.
-Your friend will need to bring a hard copy of your final confirmation with your signature in the designated area along with a printed copy of your government-issued photo identification in order to retrieve your packet.
+Your friend will need to bring a hard copy of your final confirmation with your signature in the designated area along with a printed or electronic copy of your government-issued photo identification in order to retrieve your packet.
 A photo ID is not required for children 17 and under.

 You will be notified of your assigned bib number when you receive your final confirmation via email in early January.